 Think of eggs as a supplement to other food and not a sole source of nutrition.
 You could add a cooked egg to the homemade recipe for diarrhea I listed above.

-Slippery Elm is an herb that acts as a demulcent, coating the inner surfaces of the GI tract which may help protect it.
+Slippery Elm is an herb that acts as a demulcent, coating the inner surfaces of a dog’s GI tract which may help protect it.
 At least one large study has found this herb helped dogs recover from vomiting and diarrhea (2).

 400 mg capsules are widely available in grocery and health food stores.
 For a small dog (1-15 pounds) give 1 capsule twice a day, a medium dog (16-45 pounds) 2 capsules twice a day and large dogs (46-75 pounds) may take 4-6 capsules twice a day.